 Pre-conditions:

-1. A successful authentication and authorization hves been performed between the MCData server and the MCData message store.
+1. A successful authentication and authorization has been performed between the MCData server and the MCData message store.

 2. No storage area in the MCData message store has been allocated for the MCData user; i.e. no user account has been created.